ryanmcginnis/savemypix.sh/README.md

 # savemypix.sh
-move data from a .photolibrary package to an external disk
+move data from a .photoslibrary package to an external disk